javo2002/finnhub_fsa/README.md

 # Finnhub Financial Sentiment Analysis

 This project is designed to fetch company news data, process it for sentiment analysis, calculate stock trends and volatility, and visualize the correlation between these factors.
-The code is written in Python and leverages several libraries including `pandas`, `finnhub`, `concurrent.futures`, and `pytz`.
+The code is written in Python and leverages several libraries including `pandas`, `time`, `finnhub`, `concurrent.futures`, and `pytz`.

 ## Table of Contents
 1. [Installation](#installation)